How to Spot a Reversal Trade

-So this is the preceding bearish trend.
-You can see the Bears have a lot of power while the Bulls have very little.
-This is why the price is moving down, but then…
+In the image below you can see a bearish preceding trend.
+On the scales, you can see the Bears have a lot of power (9) while the Bulls have very little power (1).

 Look at that.
 We have an Indecision Candle forming in the middle of a strong bearish trend.
 Think about what happened here for a second.
 In the picture above, you see that there was a lot of selling pressure and the Bears had control.
 All of a sudden, you get this Indecision Candle.